Frawser/portfolio/README.md

 # 💼 Portfolio – Mikael Fernandez Olsson

 This is my personal **portfolio website** built with **Next.js 15** and **TypeScript**, designed to showcase my projects, experience, and skills as a **Frontend Developer**.
-It’s a fully responsive, theme-aware site with a minimalistic design and smooth transitions — focused on clarity and aesthetics.
+It’s a fully responsive, theme-aware site with a minimalistic design and smooth transitions.
+My focus was on clarity and aesthetics.

 ---